Raiondesu/vuse-rx/docs/guide/index.md

 while also adding some more pros on top of that:
 - Ease of integrating application logic;
 - Ease of use (most of the time - as simlpe as calling one function);
-- Seamless integration between Vue's reactivity and flexibility of rxjs;
+- Seamless integration between Vue's reactivity and flexibility of RxJS;
 - Ability to use "native" Vue APIs in harmony with observables;
 - No need to worry about creating observables manually or losing control over them;
 - First-class TypeScript support;